Block a Website

 - To block an unsupported browser, add that browser under “Apps”.

-Test Your Settings
+Test Website Blocking Settings

 - Visit a website you blocked.

-Advanced Features (Pro)
+Advanced Website Blocking Features

-Parental Control Pro includes additional options, including:
+Parental Control Pro includes:

-- Recurring schedules (for example, Mon–Fri)
+- Recurring schedules

-- Block for longer than 6 hours at a time
+- Blocks longer than 6 hours

-- Multiple block lists for different routines or schedules
+- Multiple block lists

-- URL keyword blocking using asterisks (for example,
+- URL keyword blocking using asterisks, for example

-*news*) - Website category blocking for popular websites by category
+*news* - Website category blocking

 Troubleshooting